 The Yale Divinity Library has posted a terrific online exhibit on the Student Christian Movement.
 Followers of the CGCM website and activity know that we are vitally concerned with reclaiming the memory of the Student Christian Movement in the United States.
 From the 1880s to 1969, it invited college students...
 More

 UC Berkeley history professor emeritus David Hollinger describes in After Cloven Tongues of Fire his encounter with an essay of sinologist Joseph R. Levenson.
 “This essay,” Hollinger writes, “helped me formulate […] the chief questions on which I have worked for forty years.
 Levenson came at the right time for...
 More

 I was horrified upon finishing the audio recording of Eric Metaxas’s biography of German theologian Dietrich Bonhoeffer -- Bonhoeffer: Pastor, Martyr, Prophet, Spy -- to learn that Metaxas had an agenda in writing the biography that a) never occurred to me, and b) seems entirely at odds with Bonhoeffer’s own...
 More

 Several years ago, Roz – a beloved college friend – and I toured the United States Holocaust Memorial Museum in Washington, D.C.
 It was a first trip for both of us.
-We were impressed by the ways curators had organized materials to tell so many riveting stories, and...
+We were impressed by the ways curators had organized materials to tell so many riveting stories, and we agreed...
 More